reactioncommerce/reaction/README.md

 ###Core ideas:

-* Fast, simple and easy to use for end users as well as store owners.
+* Fast, clean, and easy to use for end users as well as store owners.
 * A focus on marketing - it's easy to have products, order processing and customer records.
 Translating that to conversions and traffic are often the difficult component.
+* Leveraging data from social networks, and Reaction itself to present actionable merchandising data
 * Limited separation of administrative functionality and "front end".
 Same template should be used to edit/create/read views.
 * Statistics / event tracking should be built in from the beginning throughout
 * As modular as possible so that any package can be customized/overwritten - i.e.: need a special order processing process, then override/extend the default
 * Core packages to enable site should be a simple and generic as possible, layering complexity by adding packages through a package store ('app store') approach
 * Common marketing and SEO practices should be fundamental core features
-* UI/UX should be as intuitive as possible, rethinking traditional methods (i.e. inline editing vs forms)
+* UI/UX should be as intuitive as possible, rethinking traditional methods (adding a product should be as easy as buying one)
 * Pages/routes only used when user would potentially share/bookmark
 * Realtime synchronization across platforms/browsers
 * Cross platform, responsive focus - should work well natively, without native apps.